BernLeWal/htl-sew-java/README.md

 ### server.sockets.echo
 * __EchoServer__ implements a simple console based echo-server, the server just echos all incoming messages from the clients.
+* __SingleClassEchoServer__ is the server of the EchoServer-Demo The server listens for incomming connections from new clients and delegates the newly created socket for a client to an extra thread to be answered.
+  All implemented in a single class.

 ### server.sockets.chat
 * __ChatServer__ implements a simple console based chat